harrygturner/seenit-weather-test/README.md

 * Make your changes (We dont expect you to spend a long time on this, hopefully you can get this done in a few hours)
 * Send us a link to your repo either directly or through your recruiter

+## Running Locally

+Go to this repository and click on the 'Clone or download' green button.
+Then copy the URL that appears (git@github.com:harrygturner/seenit-weather-test.git).

+Open up terminal and move yourself into a directory you wish this file to be located in and then issue the command below into the command line:

+`git clone <URL you copied (git@github.com:harrygturner/seenit-weather-test.git)>`

+Then using the command line (`cd`) enter the file you just created and ensure npm has been installed by entering:

+`npm -v`

+If you have npm alread installed on your computer then go ahead and install the dependecies with:

+`npm install`

+Start the app with:

+`npm start`